 If you or a loved one was injured due to another person’s unsafe property, it’s a good idea to contact an experienced premises liability attorney right away.
-The attorneys at Williams Oinonen LLC have experience handling all types of personal injury cases, including premises liability cases.
+The attorneys at Williams Oinonen LLC have experience handling all types of personal injury cases, including premises liability cases and Atlanta wrongful death cases.
 There are many intricacies to these types of cases, so having an experienced attorney is crucial.
-Contact an Atlanta neglignt security attorney today for a consultation by filling out our online form or calling (404) 654-0288.
+Contact an Atlanta negligent security attorney today for a consultation by filling out our online form or calling (404) 654-0288.

 What Is Negligent Security?

 In Georgia, it is a requirement that all property owners keep their premises and approaches safe.
 This means a property owner can be held liable for an injury that occurs on their property if it resulted from foreseeable third-party criminal activity on their property.
 In some cases, this can even include injuries that take place near their property, even if it isn’t directly on property that they own.
 These are specific types of premises liability cases.

 For example, parking garages, shopping centers, nightclubs, and other areas that people often frequent are required to have proper security measures in place.
 This may include adequate lighting, appropriately trained security guards, working security systems, and properly functioning locks.

 In order to be successful in a negligent security case, you must prove the following:

 - There was a legal duty to conform to a standard of care;

 - The duty was breached;

 Additionally, Georgia law also requires that the criminal act must have been foreseeable.
 It can be shown that a criminal act was foreseeable in several ways, including:

 - Substantially similar crimes have taken place on or near the premises